Texas family’s home light show mistaken for aliens, draws out crowd

 That model is a digital replica of his actual home, and he’s able to see how the light show will play out in real-time from his computer.

-“Every week, it’s a different show,” Hartgraves’ neighbor, Kay Hood, said.
-“On the Facebook page people are wondering what are these things that I can see from, you know, H-E-B or down the street, and everybody’s commenting that it’s Chris again, doing his light show.”
+“Every week, it’s a different show,” said Hartgraves’ neighbor Kay Hood.
+“On the Facebook page people are wondering, ‘What are these things that I can see from H-E-B or down the street?’
+And everybody’s commenting that it’s Chris again, doing his light show.”

 Hartgraves said he didn’t expect his lights to confuse so many people.